-The weighted cumulative evidence identified from assessed cases, disproportionality analysis, and literature are sufficient to suggest causal association between Nivolumab and Capillary leak syndrome.
+The weighted cumulative evidence identified from assessed cases, disproportionality analysis, and literature are suggestive for causal association between Ipilimumab and Capillary leak syndrome.
 Health care professionals and health regulators must be aware of the potential risk in drug recipients.

 Report Adverse Drug Events (ADRs) to the SFDA